Are you ready to discover your college program?

 What is a community college?
 A community college is a two-year school that awards associate degrees and certificates.
 Community colleges generally cost less than a four-year college or university, and many two-year schools offer transfer degrees designed to meet the general education requirements for a bachelor's degree.

 For example, undergrads can knock out their intro-level classes at a community college before transferring into a bachelor's program to complete their studies.
-This option can help students save money and make progress toward their degrees, even during the pandemic.
+This option can help students save money and make progress toward their degrees.

 Pro: Cost of Community College

-If you're not going to get the full package at a university, why not consider a community college?
+If you're not going to or want to get the full package at a university, why not consider a community college?
 After all, attending community college can save students thousands of dollars on their way to a four-year degree.

 How much does community college cost?
 While the exact answer depends on the school, overall, community college costs a lot less than a four-year college.
 In the 2019-2020 school year, the average annual cost at a two-year public college was $3,700.
 In contrast, in-state tuition at a four-year public school cost $10,440.
 Out-of-state tuition cost an even higher $26,820, while private colleges charged an average of $36,880 in tuition.